binarylamp/binary-lamp-book/book-style.md

 ## Writing Style

+- Teach ideas, not just vocabulary.
-- Write mainly in English.
+- Write mainly in natural English.
-- Use simple, natural English.
-- Keep paragraphs short.
+- Start with a real-world situation, not a dictionary definition.
 - Explain the original meaning before the IT meaning.
-- Avoid translation-like English.
+- Make each article feel like a short essay, not a glossary entry.
+- Preserve the original news context and source URL.
 - Add Japanese notes at the end.

 ## Article Structure